isomerpages/mlaw-cmc/_our-service/FAQs.md

 or submit your request using the online form <a href="https://eservices.mlaw.gov.sg/enquiry/" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
 <hr>
 <blockquote>
-<h4>Where can I find the annual reports by the CMC?</h4>
+<h4>Where do I obtain relevant reports or statistics about the CMC?</h4>
 </blockquote>
-<p>The CMC does not publish annual reports.
-If you require certain type of
+<p>For specific CMC-related statistics, you may submit your request using
-statistics, please submit your request using the online form <a href="https://eservices.mlaw.gov.sg/enquiry/" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
+the online form <a href="https://eservices.mlaw.gov.sg/enquiry/" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
 <hr>
 <blockquote>
 <h4>&nbsp;I would like to conduct a media interview.</h4>